Matilda of Tuscany: High and Late Middle Ages

 Violent criticism of Matilda is related to the Investiture Controversy and relates to specific events.
 Thus the Vita Heinrici IV. imperatoris blames her for the rebellion of Conrad against his father Henry IV.
-The Milanese chronicler Landulfus Senior made a polemical statement in the 11th century: he accused Matilda of having ordered the murder of her first husband.
+The Milanese chronicler Landulfus Senior made a polemical statement in the eleventh century: he accused Matilda of having ordered the murder of her first husband.
 She is also said to have incited Pope Gregory VII to excommunicate the king.
 Landulf's polemics were directed against Matilda's Patarian partisans for the archbishop's chair in Milan.

-Matilda's tomb was converted into a mausoleum before the middle of the 12th century.
+Matilda's tomb was converted into a mausoleum before the middle of the twelfth century.
 For Paolo Golinelli, this early design of the grave is the beginning of the Margravine's myth.
-In the course of the 12th century two opposing developments occurred: Matilda's person was mystified, at the same time historical memory of the House of Canossa declined.
-In the 13th century, Matilda's guilty feelings about the murder of her first husband became a popular topic.
+In the course of the twelfth century, two opposing developments occurred: Matilda's person was mystified, at the same time historical memory of the House of Canossa declined.
+In the thirteenth century, Matilda's guilty feelings about the murder of her first husband became a popular topic.
 The Gesta episcoporum Halberstadensium took it up: Matilda confessed to Pope Gregory VII her participation in the murder of her husband, whereupon the pontiff released her from the crime.
 Through this act of leniency, Matilda felt obliged to donate her property to the Holy See.
-In the 14th century there was a lack of clarity about the historical facts about Matilda.
-Only the name of the Margravine, her reputation as a virtuous woman, her many donations to churches and hospitals and the transfer of her goods to the Holy See were present.
+In the fourteenth century there was a lack of clarity about the historical facts about Matilda.
+Only the name of the Margravine, her reputation as a virtuous woman, her many donations to churches and hospitals, and the transfer of her goods to the Holy See were present.
 Knowledge of the conflicts between Henry IV and Gregory VII was forgotten.
-Because of their connection to the Guidi family gave her little attention in the Florentine chronicles as the Guidi were mortal enemies of Florence.
+Because of their connection to the Guidi family that gave her little attention in the Florentine chronicles as the Guidi were mortal enemies of Florence.
 In the Nuova Cronica wrote by Giovanni Villani in 1306, Matilda was a decent and pious person.
 She is described there as product of a secret marriage between a Byzantine princess with an Italian knight.
 She also didn't consummate the marriage with Welf V; instead, she decided to live her life chaste and with pious works.